3-Alkylpyridinium: Cytolytic activity

 3-Alkylpyridinium monomers and compounds are considered to have cytolytic activity but at present there are no such reports found that support this mechanism.
 It appears that the 3-APs compounds that are polymeric in nature are able to permeabilize the cells.
 In addition the compounds of alkylpyridines are found to be structurally similar to the cationic surfactants indicating that they might be cytolytically quite active in future.

 Cytotoxic activity

 Almost all 3-APs compounds contains moderate cytotoxicity mechanism in concentration range of few micrograms per milliliter.
 Some of the cyclic alkylpyridinium compounds such as Cyclostellerramines and dehydrocyclostellettamines are reported to inhibit muscarinic acetylcholine receptors and histone deacetylase enzymes.

 Antifouling agents

 Poly-APs and other natural 3-alkylpyridine are effective on preventing microbial film formation and the tests also confirm that poly-APs form antifouling activities.
-Therefore, these natural compounds have a great future to provide environmental friendly ingredient in the new generation of antifouling coatings.